daminiR/centipede_game/README.md

 <h4 align="center"> A simple version of the classic game - Centipede by Atari Inc.</h4>
 <p align="center">
-In this game the player fights off spiders and centipedes.
+In this game, the player fights off spiders and centipedes.
 4 lives are give per game.
-Centipede breaks into multiple centipede on an attack while decreasing the size by one with each hit.
+Centipede breaks into multiple centipedes on an attack while decreasing the size by one with each hit.
 </p>